treeverse/lakeFS/docs/integrations/glue_metastore.md

   </div>
 </div>

-Once we are adding the script and the action file we can commit it and since the action is configured to `post-commit` it will run after the commit!
+Adding the script and the action file to the repository and commit it.
+This is a post-commit action - it will run after the commit!

 ```bash
 lakectl fs upload lakefs://catalogs/main/scripts/animals_exporter.lua -s ./animals_exporter.lua